Landmarks in Beeston -

 run facilities for the relatively few, progressed to purpose-built National and Weslyan Schools and, following the Education

-Act of 1874, moved to a series of purpose-built Board Schools for all, Here we display a growing gallery of school photographs and
+Act of 1874, moved to a series of purpose-built Board Schools for all, The story of these developments and something about the people

 Fire Station - a formal fire service was first